R. A. B. Dikko: Life

-Russel Aliyu Barau Dikko was born in Wusasa, Zaria, a location where Christianity was allowed to flourish in the muslim dominated Zaria emirate".
-The Christian missionaries were led by a Walter Miller, a young Church Missionary Society missionary doctor, the missionaries built a school, church and hospital in Wusasa.
+Dikko was born in Wusasa, Zaria, a location where Christianity was allowed to flourish in the Muslim dominated Zaria emirate.
+The Christian missionaries were led by Walter Miller, a young Church Missionary Society missionary doctor; the missionaries built a school, church and hospital in Wusasa.
 Dikko attended the CMS elementary school in Wusasa and later went to King's College " He then continued his studies at the University of Birmingham.

 After finishing his studies, he returned to Nigeria and joined the colonial service as a junior medical officer in 1940.
 He gradually rose through the ranks of the civil service, becoming a senior medical officer in 1953 and a principal medical officer in the endemic disease division of the Northern Nigeria Ministry of Health in 1960.
-During the regime of Gen Yakubu Gowon, he was appointed as the Federal Commissioner for Mines and Power in 1967 and Federal Commissioner for Transport in 1971.
+During the regime of General Yakubu Gowon, he was appointed as the Federal Commissioner for Mines and Power in 1967 and Federal Commissioner for Transport in 1971.

-Dikko was a founding member of Jamiyar Mutanen Arewa, a Northern Nigeria cultural organization that later formed the nucleus of the Northern People's Congress".
+Dikko was a founding member of Jamiyar Mutanen Arewa, a Northern Nigeria cultural organisation that later formed the nucleus of the Northern People's Congress".

-He was educated by the Christian missionary Walter Miller and later married Miller's daughter, Comfort.